deepaksood619/deepaksood619.github.io/docs/languages/golang/intro.md

 - Goroutines
 - Channels
   - Channel are typed values that allow goroutines to synchronize and exchange information.
-- Select

-The select statement is like a switch, but the decision is based on ability to communicate rather than equal values
+- Select - The select statement is like a switch, but the decision is based on ability to communicate rather than equal values

-- Support for Interfaces and Type embedding.
+- Support for Interfaces and Type embedding
-- Production of statically linked native binaries without external dependencies.
+- Production of statically linked native binaries without external dependencies

 ## Features excluded intentionally